carpentries/instructor-training/episodes/05-memory.md

 > Take 5 minutes to complete the exercise.
 What was your score?
 Write your answer
 > in the Etherpad.
 >
+{: .challenge}

-> > ## Non-web version of this exercise
+> ## Test Your Working Memory - Analog version (5 min)
+>
-> > Read the following list and try to memorize the items in it:
+> Read the following list and try to memorize the items in it:
-> >
+>
-> > cat, apple, ball, tree, square, head, house, door, box, car, king,
+> cat, apple, ball, tree, square, head, house, door, box, car, king,
-> > hammer, milk, fish, book, tape, arrow, flower, key, shoe
+> hammer, milk, fish, book, tape, arrow, flower, key, shoe
-> >
+>
-> > Without looking at the list again, write down as many words from the list as
+> Without looking at the list again, write down as many words from the list as
-> > you can.
+> you can.
 How many did you remember?
 Write your answer in the Etherpad.
-> {: .solution}
+>
 {: .challenge}

 Most people will have found they only remember 5-7 words.
 Don't worry if you